MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

     > **Note**: You have the option to download the blob, change its access tier (it is currently set to **Hot**), and acquire a lease, which would change its lease status to **Locked** (it is currently set to **Unlocked**) and protect the blob from being modified or deleted, as well as assign custom metadata (by specifying an arbitrary key and value pairs).
 You also have the ability to **Edit** the file directly within the Azure portal interface, without downloading it first.
 You can also create snapshots, as well as generate a SAS token (you will explore this option in the next task).

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-    > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
-    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 #### Task 4: Manage authentication and authorization for Azure Storage